 Most side effects are very mild and short term (normally lasting no more than 48 hours).

 They may include drowsiness or tiredness, muscle aches, localised pain, redness and swelling at the injection site, an injection-site lump (a nodule that may last many weeks but needs no treatment) and low-grade temperature (fever).

 Very rarely an allergic (anaphylactic) reaction may occur to the vaccine.
 Blue Cross Pharmacy is located adjacent to Blue Cross Medical Centre so that if there are any concerns after the administration of the vaccine, there are Doctors and Nurses on site ready to assist.

 Are you able to let my GP know that I have received the vaccine?

 Yes, we are required by law to notify your nominated GP.
 Your vaccination record will also be uploaded to the Australian Immunisation Register.

 Please bring your Medicare card as we need this number to upload your record into the Australian Immunisation Register.

-You can make an enquiry or book an appointment via the form below.
+You can also make an enquiry below.